erlacla/cse212-final/1-stacks.md

 # Stacks

 Stacks are a type of data structure.
-You use a list of items and when you have them in a stack it's functionality is `"Last in, first out" or LIFO.` We use stacks all the time, even if we don't realize it.
+You use a list of items and when you have them in a stack its functionality is `"Last in, first out" or LIFO.` We use stacks all the time, even if we don't realize it.
 Think about a web browser page.
-Lets say you clicked on a link that took you to a page you actally arent interested in but there was more on the previous page you wanted to explore.
+Let's say you clicked on a link that took you to a page you actually aren't interested in but there was more on the previous page you wanted to explore.
 What do you do?
 You click on the back button to return to the previous page.
-A web browser always saves a stack of the web links visited in order so you can naviage back to a previous page.
+A web browser always saves a stack of the web links visited in order so you can navigate back to a previous page.
 This is a simple example of `LIFO.`

 A stack in python is pretty simple to work with.
 To create a stack use square brackets, like this: